Web3-Iligan/LikAI/README.md

 ## Overview

-LikAI is a B2B platform that gives processors the tools to turn their small farm suppliers into a compliant, resilient, and fully traceable network.
+LikAI is a B2B platform that gives processors the tools to turn their small shrimp aquafarm suppliers into a compliant, resilient, and fully traceable network.
 We do this through three core components:

-- **AI-Powered Farmer Coaching**: At the heart of our platform is an AI coach that delivers value directly to the farmer.
+- **AI-Powered Farmer Coaching**: At the heart of our platform is an AI coach that delivers value directly to the shrimp aquafarmer.
 It provides personalized, daily action plans, 24/7 expert guidance, and smart investment advice to make achieving GAqP compliance simple and affordable.

-- **Supply Chain Monitoring for Processors**: We provide processors with real-time visibility into the biosecurity and compliance scores of their entire supplier network.
+- **Supply Chain Monitoring for Processors**: We provide processors with real-time visibility into the biosecurity and compliance scores of their entire shrimp supplier network.
 This allows them to proactively manage risk and identify high-performing partners.

 - **Automated Reporting & On-Chain Certification**: The platform automatically generates the auditable compliance reports needed for export and BFAR accreditation.
-Upon completion, a verifiable "Accreditation-Ready" certificate can be issued as an on-chain NFT, guaranteeing a new level of trust and traceability.
+Upon completion, a verifiable **"Accreditation-Ready"** certificate can be issued as an on-chain NFT, guaranteeing a new level of trust and traceability.

 ## ICP Features used